Space Elevator Lexicon

 Primary operations center (POC):

-Center of all activities for the space elevator.
-Could be distributed or centralized.
+Center of all activities for space elevators.
+Could be either distributed or centralized.

-The initial tether lowered from GEO altitude which would then be built up to become the space elevator tether [2nd sequence step]
+The initial tether lowered from GEO which would then be built up to become the space elevator tether (2nd sequence step).

-tests conducted of a selected set of space elevator functions, aligned and operating.
+Single string tests are tests conducted of a selected set of Space Elevator functions; aligned and operating.
 In early forms, single string testing could be an end-to-end simulation of a segment.
 Later, hardware is inserted in the string to add realism.
 Testing the initial tether after deployment would be a key single string test.
-[3rd sequence step]
+(3rd sequence step.)

-the volume swept out during normal operations starting at the Earth Port [a circular area within which it operates] and extending through the GEO Region up to the Apex Region.
-This column of space will be monitored, restricted, and coordinated with all who wish to transverse the volume.
+The volume swept out during normal operations starting at an Earth Port (a circular area within which it operates) and extending through a GEO Region up to an Apex Region.
+This column of space will be monitored, restricted, and coordinated with all who wish to traverse the volume.

 Tether:

-100,000 km long woven ribbon of space elevator with sufficient strength to weight ratio to enable an elevator [CNT or graphene material probably]
+100,000 km long woven ribbon with sufficient strength to weight ratio to enable elevator operations.